 30 x 30 — Protecting at least 30% of the ocean by 2030

-Today, only about 6% of the world’s oceans are protected in actively managed marine protected areas that have strong enough regulations to safeguard biodiversity.
+Today, less than 3% of the global ocean is protected in marine protected areas that have strong enough regulations to safeguard biodiversity.
 Marine Conservation Institute uses the latest science to guide our mission of protecting at least 30% of the ocean by 2030.

 From kelp forests as tall as redwood trees to warm-water sanctuaries where enormous whales give birth, ocean places rival the grandeur and diversity of familiar national parks.
 Submarine canyons, like Monterey Canyon, are equal to the wonder or the Grand Canyon.
 Hawaii's northwestern islands are an iconic seascape that shines as bright as Yellowstone National Park.
 Just as parks on land are held in trust and set aside for the greater good of all citizens, marine protected areas (MPAs) are underwater refuges where the beauty and health of marine ecosystems can be preserved on our quickly changing planet.